 The educational philosophy of Johnson & Wales University is to learn by doing.
-Every attempt is made to provide our students with relevant learning experiences and exposure to all facets of a professional operation.
+We make every attempt to provide our students with relevant learning experiences and exposure to all facets of a professional operation.

 The goal of all academic programs at the University is to prepare students to enter the business world with a solid foundation in their chosen careers.